Phonicmas/BiotechExpansionWarhammer40k/README.md

     -Want to make it increase actual drawn size
 23. Belisarian Furnace
     *Nothing so far.
+    -Make an ability like auto stimpack that heals when low on hp.

 # Psyker Tree (Name - Effect - Target - Current progress):
 1. Psychic Bolt (Doombolt) - Damage bolt - Others -  IN PROGRESS